 Figure 23 - SQL Query in use

 Finally, the bulk of the logic occurs within this “router.get” method.
-This will listed for all HTTP traffic that is intended for the Endpoint in question e.g. “db.js” in this case.
+This will listen for all HTTP traffic that is intended for the Endpoint in question e.g. “db.js” in this case.
 The “sql.connect” method within is part of the imported “mssql” library and is what makes the database connection possible.
 This reads the “config” object defined earlier for connection settings.

 The “request.query” method then actualy executes the passed in SQL statement.
 The 1st IF-THEN-ELSE Logic exists for catching a connection error to the database (i.e. something went wrong communicating to the database), while the 2nd logic handles any errors in the query itself e.g. reference column does not exist.